vdudouyt/std-fpm/README.md

 **A**: STD-FPM will free the allocated resources and spawn a new one in the case of need.

 **Q**: Does this software suffers from the infamous ``mod_fcgid: can't apply process slot`` problem?
 **A**: It absolutely doesn't.
-This can be regarded as a motivation to use it as a drop-in replacement event with Apache.
+This can be regarded as a motivation to use it as a drop-in replacement even with Apache.